-Limits for derivative transactions are assigned for a select number of counterparties, all rated A1 (by Moody's) or above.
-These limits are approved by the Group ALCO.
-As a result of the financial crisis and the problems that many banks face, during 2008 the Group restricted significantly the number of banks with which it has limits.
+Limits for derivative transactions are assigned for a select number of counterparties, with either a rating of at least A1 (by Moody's) or with a Credit Support Annex ("CSA") agreement in place.
+The only exceptions are for: ABN Amro (A2), Merril Lynch (A2) and Cyprus Development Bank Not Rated (NR) where Group Treasury is in the process of signing the required CSAs.
+These limits were approved by the Group ALCO.
+As a result of the financial crisis and the problems that many banks faced, during 2008 the Group significantly restricted the number of banks with which it maintains limits.
 The Group no longer follows the internal model that relied mostly on the bank's credit rating.
 Group Treasury requests additional limits when necessary.
-GMRM carries out an analysis and recommends to the Group ALCO limits for approval.
-It should be noted that limits are allocated to banks that have a significant share of their local market, strong financial position and high probability of obtaining support from their government in case of a problem.
+GMRM carries out an analysis (based on both qualitative and quantitative factors) and recommends limits for approval to the Group ALCO.
+It should be noted that limits are allocated to banks that have a significant share of their local market, strong financial position and high probability of obtaining support from their governments in case of a problem.